parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-400-ping.md

 In [the next tutoorial](tuto-500-wireless.md), we will see how to deal with the more complex task of setting up a wireless network.

+In [the tutorial after that](tuto-600-files.md), we will see address file transfers to and from `SshNode`s.

 </div>

 </div> <!-- end div contents -->